 There are many tools at a dentist’s disposal to help you get through an oral procedure without hardly feeling it.
 Depending on what you are having done, it is a good idea to sit down and discuss your concerns and options with the dentist.

-Your age, your medical history, and your anxiety level will all be factors to deciding what type of sedation is best for you.
+Your age, your medical history, and your anxiety level will all be factors in deciding what type of sedation is best for you.
 Numbing is an excellent tool because it allows you not to feel anything until the medicine is worn off.
 It might feel a little weird, but it is a better alternative than feeling the pain of a dental procedure.